saraorofino/boi-dive-analysis/README.md

 boi-dive-analysis
   |__ src
     |__ data-prep
-    |__ exploratory-reports
     |__ figures
 ```

 The `src` folder includes all the relevant code.
 The `data-prep` folder contains all the code to process the raw input data and creates the final files that are required to run the analysis.
-The `exploratory-reports` folder contains html and PDF version of exploratory data analysis on dive events.
 The `src/figures` folder contains all the code to generate manuscript figures.

 A detailed accounting of all scripts in the repository with a brief description of their objectives is described below in `Repository Details`.